tykiww/CV/about/index.md

 ![Caption: Happiness](https://raw.githubusercontent.com/tykiww/Images/master/family/goblin_valley.jpg)

-I am currently an MBA Student at [Emory Goizueta School of Business]([https://www.coca-colacompany.com/](https://goizueta.emory.edu/)) seeking to pivot as a Product Managemer in tech.
+I am currently an MBA Student at [Emory Goizueta School of Business]([https://www.coca-colacompany.com/](https://goizueta.emory.edu/)).
 My background is in Data Science and Advanced Analytics applied in strategic and tactical domains.
 I love tackling complex decision challenges and I love building!
 More to come, crafting with LLMs 👀.

 <p>　・<strong>Connect</strong> with me on <a href="https://www.linkedin.com/in/taiki-wada">LinkedIn</a>!</p>